Section 4. Code of Student Conduct

 - The responsibility for the avoidance of disruption.
 Certain kinds of conduct can convert the expression of opinion into disruption.
 The Student Demonstrations policy describes the procedures and limitations appropriate to the public expression of opinion.

 - The responsibility to comply with state, federal, and municipal laws and regulations.
 Student members of the Boston College community must be aware that they continue to be subject to the obligations of all citizens while they attend the University.
-The University is committed to the observance of the laws.
-There is no immunity on campus from the prohibitions of state and federal law.
+There is no immunity on campus from state or federal law.

 - The obligation to ensure that the conduct of others who come to the University through a student's invitation or permission complies with the rules and regulations of the University.

 - The obligation to respect the environment of Boston College, which includes respect for the physical features of the campus and its facilities as well as the special needs of an institution of learning, such as quiet and privacy.

 - The obligation to provide proper identification when requested to do so by a representative of the University.
 All students are expected to carry their Boston College identification card at all times and to produce it when requested.
 ID cards may be electronically verified by a University official to confirm a student’s status.

 - The responsibility to cooperate with University officials and law enforcement personnel in the performance of their duties.

 - The responsibility to respect the values and traditions of Boston College as a Jesuit, Catholic institution.